naa986/wp-paypal/wp-paypal/readme.txt

 * Added support for variable quantity.

 = 1.2.3.1 =
-* Added support for product variations extension.
+* Added support for product variations add-on.

 = 1.2.3.0 =
 * Added support for trial period 2 in the PayPal subscription button.